 - Five Medicare Advantage Plans offer innovative benefits, such as wellness and healthcare planning, reduced cost sharing, and rewards and incentives programs in 2021.

-Designed to be an all-in-one solution, Medicare Advantage Plans are offered by approved private insurance companies.
-They include all of the coverage requirements of Original Medicare Part A and Part B, with some advantages.
+Designed to be an all-in-one solution, Medicare Advantage Plans are offered by Medicare-approved private insurance companies.
 There are several types of Medicare Advantage Plans available, depending on your insurance provider and location.
 Learn the differences between these plans and how they affect your coverage so you can make the right choice for your medical situation.